Joule heating in bad and slow metals: Evaluation of the energy relaxation rate

 Remarkably, but consistent with our general expectations outlined above, the form (\ref{eq:Gdiff}) has recently been shown to control the charge dynamics of the high temperature Hubbard model as simulated in an ultracold atomic lattice \cite{doi:10.1126/science.aat4134}.
-Furthermore, recent Monte Carlo computations of the spectral weight $\text{Im} \, G_{nn}^R(\omega,k)$ in \cite{PhysRevB.100.235107, PhysRevResearch.2.013295} also appear to be compatible with the form (\ref{eq:Gdiff}) over a substantial portion of the Brillouin zone, although this was not remarked upon.
+Furthermore, recent Monte Carlo computations of the spectral weight $\text{Im} \, G_{nn}^R(\omega,k)$ in \cite{PhysRevB.92.195108, PhysRevB.100.235107, PhysRevResearch.2.013295} also appear to be compatible with the form (\ref{eq:Gdiff}) over a substantial portion of the Brillouin zone, although this was not remarked upon.
 Fig.~\ref{fig:contour} shows $\text{Im} \, G_{nn}^R(\omega,k)$ according to (\ref{eq:Gdiff}) as a function of $\omega$ and $k$, which can be compared to Fig. 8 in \cite{PhysRevResearch.2.013295} between the $\Gamma$ and $K$ points.

 While the two dimensional Lindhard function is similarly peaked along a linearly dispersing curve, its peak is highly asymmetric in $\omega$, vanishing for $\omega > v_F k_F$.
-In contrast the peaks seen in \cite{PhysRevB.100.235107, PhysRevResearch.2.013295} are Lorentzian as a function of $\omega$, as in (\ref{eq:Gdiff}).
+In contrast the peaks seen in \cite{PhysRevB.92.195108, PhysRevB.100.235107, PhysRevResearch.2.013295} are Lorentzian as a function of $\omega$, as in (\ref{eq:Gdiff}).
+While this comparison is promising, the numerical lineshapes in \cite{PhysRevB.92.195108, PhysRevB.100.235107, PhysRevResearch.2.013295} are obtained using analytic continuation from imaginary time data and therefore may not be accurate.
+Future high resolution numerical or experimental study of $\text{Im} \, G_{nn}^R(\omega,k)$ in the Hubbard model strange metal is desirable to corroborate the diffusive model that we develop here.
 Finally, once $\tau_\text{e} \omega \gtrsim 1$ it is natural for $D$ to become $k$ dependent, so that the peak follows the electronic dispersion, as is seen in \cite{PhysRevResearch.2.013295}.
 The simplification of a constant $D$ and $\tau_\text{e}$ in (\ref{eq:Gdiff}) will not affect the estimates below.
-Future high resolution numerical or experimental study of $\text{Im} \, G_{nn}^R(\omega,k)$ in the Hubbard model strange metal is desirable to corroborate the diffusive model that we develop here.

 In Appendix \ref{app:lind} we evaluate the Kubo formula (\ref{eq:taunice}) on the diffusive spectral function (\ref{eq:Gdiff}).
 We consider an incoherent regime where the form (\ref{eq:Gdiff}) holds up to the Brillouin zone cutoff $k \sim \pi/a$.
 The resulting expression is simplified by estimating the relative importance of various terms.
 Assuming that $v_F \gg v_s$ and restricting to temperatures $T \gtrsim T_D \equiv \pi v_s/a$ we obtain, in $d=2$, \be \frac{1}{\tau} = \frac{C^2}{\rho_M} \frac{\pi}{4 a^2} \frac{\chi}{c} \frac{1}{D} \,. \ee Note that $\tau_\text{e}$ does not appear in this expression.
 This is because, due to small $v_s$, the $\omega$ terms in (\ref{eq:Gdiff}) are subleading along the phonon dispersion.